marq24/emacberry.com/_docs/3250-elevation.md

 When you start the app while moving up- or downhill and then start the recording, this will result in none-plausible BaseElevation & BasePressure values.
 Then the calculated pressure based elevation values will be also not correct.
-BUT there is no reason to jump out of the window in this case - when you correct after the recording the both base values you should also get finally good elevation values.
+BUT there is no reason to jump out of the window in this case.
+It's possible to correct both base values after the recording in oder to get finally good elevation values.
 This _adjustment_ is not an easy task, but you don't have to be a hacker.

 1. Export the Path as JSON
 2. Open the JSON file in a text editor like Notepad